 Where Isfahan is the cultural and historical home of Iran, Shiraz is the living soul of literature and poetry.
 Not only is this city home to some of the most famous poets of Persia, namely Hafez and Sa’adi, but the city itself carries the sweet fragrance of poetry.

-The Eram Garden is the most famous Garden of Shiraz, and rightfully so.
+The Eram Garden is the most famous Garden of Shiraz, as well as one of the most beautiful Iran tourist destinations; and rightfully so.
 This Garden is filled with aged Mediterranean cypresses, tall pine trees, rosy redbuds, lush European ash trees, golden willows, and soft, Silverleaf poplar timbers.
 In different seasons; pomegranate, pear, apple, quince, bitter orange, and Armenian plum trees bear fruit, and gift this garden with dreamy colors and a heavenly scent.

 Step through the wood-carved entryway of this favored UNESCO site and enjoy an evening of strolling through the painted walls and stone pillars of Eram garden mansion and marvel as each mural tells a different tail from history.